Alizée: 2000–2002: Gourmandises, Moi... Lolita, L'Alizé, and international success

-2003–2004: Mes courants électriques, En Concert
+2003–2004: Mes courants électriques and En Concert

-In 2003, Alizée returned with her second album Mes Courants Électriques (My Electric Currents).
+In 2003, Alizée returned with her second album Mes courants électriques ("My Electric Currents").
 With the release of this album, she changed her image from a "Lolita" to that of a more toned-down teenager.
 This album was also written by Farmer and Boutonnat and sold 400,000 copies in France.

-The first single from this album, "J'en ai marre!" (also known as "Mon bain de mousse" in Japan) was released in 2003.
-The music video for this shows Alizée in a glass cage, singing while having water splashed on her.
-The plexiglass cage, 3 by 3 meters in dimension, was constructed in a Parisian studio, and the shooting of the video took two days.
+The first single from this album, "J'en ai marre!" (also known as "Mon bain de mousse" in Japan), was released in 2003.
+The music video for this shows Alizée in a glass cage singing while having water splashed on her.
+The plexiglass cage, three-by-three meters in dimension, was constructed in a Parisian studio, and the shooting of the video took two days.
 The other singles from this album were "J'ai pas vingt ans" and "À contre-courant".
-The video for "J'ai pas vingt ans" ("I'm Not Twenty") resembles the ambience of a concert with Alizée dancing in the midst of several other dancers. "À contre-courant", the last single from this album, was shot in an abandoned coal factory.
+The video for "J'ai pas vingt ans" ("I'm Not Twenty") resembles the ambience of a concert with Alizée dancing in the midst of several other dancers. "À contre-courant", the last single from the album, was shot in an abandoned coal factory.

 The albums features English versions of four tracks.
 The translations are artistic translations rather than literal, attempting to capture the rough feeling and concepts rather than the specific words and expressions.
 In some cases they are "dumbed down", lacking the clever French wordplays of the originals.

-Following the release of Mes Courants Électriques, Alizée went on a countrywide tour of France, along with a performance each in Belgium and Switzerland, during the second half of 2003.
+Following the release of Mes courants électriques, Alizée went on a countrywide tour of France, along with a performance each in Belgium and Switzerland, during the second half of 2003.
 The tour started off with a performance on 26 August 2003 in Paris.
-It concluded with her performance on the prestigious l'Olympia hall in Paris and eve of 17 January 2004 at the Le Zénith concert hall in the same city and had covered major cities including Lyon, Rouen, Lille, Grenoble and Dijon.
-A live CD and DVD, titled Alizée En Concert, composed of selected performances from her tour, was launched a year later in the autumn of 2004.
+It concluded with her performance on the prestigious l'Olympia hall in Paris and eve of 17 January 2004 at the Le Zénith concert hall in the same city and had covered major cities including Lyon, Rouen, Lille, Grenoble, and Dijon.
+A live CD and DVD, Alizée en concert, composed of selected performances from her tour, was launched a year later in the autumn of 2004.
 The audio CD contained tracks, taken from her two studio albums.
 The DVD featured video footage of the same performances as on the CD, along with bonus footage of her rehearsals.